What is GongKwon Yusul?

 GongKwon Yusul inspires an aggressive yet free flowing style of fighting.
 It highlights the use of locking, striking and throwing.
 As the art primarily originates from Hapkido it differs from that style mainly through techniques used with the hands and on the ground.

 GongKwon Yusul’s groundwork strategies mainly stem from Judo.
-Additionally its hand techniques are mostly based from Western Boxing.
+Additionally, its hand techniques are mostly based on Western Boxing.